bxparks/AceTime/README.md

 I will occasionally test on the following hardware as a sanity check:

 * Teensy 3.2 (72 MHz ARM Cortex-M4)
-* NodeMCU 1.0 clone (ESP-12E module, 80 MHz ESP8266)

 ## Bugs and Limitations

-* The `NtpTimeProvider` should be supported on an ESP32 but I haven't had the time to implement it.
 * The `NtpTimeProvider` on an ESP8266 calls `WiFi.hostByName()` to resolve the IP address of the NTP server.
 Unfortunately, this seems to be blocking call.
 When the DNS resolver is working properly, this call returns in ~10ms or less.
 But sometimes, the DNS resolver seems to get into a state where it takes 4-5 **seconds** to time out.
 Even if you use coroutines, the entire program will block for those 4-5 seconds.
-* AceTime uses an epoch of 2000-01-01T00:00:00Z. `getNow()` returns the number of seconds as a 32-bit unsigned integer.
+* AceTime uses an epoch of 2000-01-01T00:00:00Z. `DateTime::getNow()` returns
+  the number of seconds since the epoch as a 32-bit unsigned integer.
 So it will rollover just after 2136-02-07T06:23:15Z.
 * It is possible to construct a `DateTime` object with a `year` component greater than 136, but such an object may not be very useful because the `toSecondsSincEpoch()` method would return an incorrect number.